UX-Society/Get-Started/started.md

 # FAQ
 If you are confused or get and error:
 - just Google it `: )`
-- really though, ask Micheal on Slack
+- really though, ask Michael on Slack

 Website doesn't update changes, when running hugo and yarn:
 - clear cache in settings or do right-click > inspect element > network > check disable cache